A simplified M{\o}lmer-S{\o}rensen gate for the trapped ion quantum computer: Introduction

 Since Preskill put forward the concept of noisy intermediate-scale quantum (NISQ) technology, many researchers have devoted themselves to the development of quantum computers composed of about $50$ to $100$ qubits \cite{Preskill2018}.
 The most well-known work that heralded the beginning of the NISQ era was the demonstration of quantum supremacy by Arute {\it et al}. using a 53-qubit quantum computer with the Josephson junctions \cite{Arute2019}.
 Arute {\it et al}. performed a task of sampling the output of a pseudo-random circuit with the programmable quantum computer made up of 53 functional qubits and obtained a million samples within $200$ seconds.
 They asserted that it took ten thousand years to finish this task with the most modern supercomputer.
 Although superconducting quantum computing attracts the attention of researchers and the result of Arute {\it et al}. is considered to be a notable milestone, there are alternative methods for constructing quantum processors \cite{Knill2001,Raussendorf2003,Khazali2020}.
 The most typical approach of these alternatives is ion trap quantum computing.
 The practical realization of a fully controlled 20-qubit processor for trapped ion quantum computation was reported \cite{Friis2018}, and we can recognize it as the NISQ computer.

 The first theoretical proposal of the trapped ion quantum computation was provided by Cirac and Zoller in 1995 \cite{Cirac1995}.
 Since this proposition, aggressive research activities have been conducted and experimental technologies for the actual implementation of ion trap quantum computing were extremely refined in recent years.
 For example, implementation of a full quantum algorithm was accomplished with the trapped ion system in 2003 \cite{Gulde2003}.
 How to scale up a small quantum register composed of trapped ions to large numbers of qubits was discussed \cite{Kielpinski2002}.
+A many-body dynamical phase transition with a $53$-qubit quantum simulator was demonstrated using spins of trapped ions \cite{Zhang2017}.

 The trapped ion quantum computer has the following salient features.
 It was reported that a coherence time of over ten minutes was observed for a single qubit in a trapped ion system \cite{Wang2017}.
 A qubit was constructed from a single trapped calcium ion and its readout fidelity attained $99.77$\% \cite{Myerson2008}.
 By using the hyperfine states in the ground 4S${}_{1/2}$ levels of the ${}^{43}$Ca${}^{+}$ ion, qubit state preparation and single-shot readout fidelity reached $99.93$\% \cite{Harty2014}.
 A single-qubit gate fidelity of $99.9999$\% was also shown \cite{Harty2014}.
 The ion trap quantum computation is suitable for generating entanglement between two qubits, as well.
 Experimentally, an error rate for generation of the Bell states was estimated at $8\times 10^{-4}$ \cite{Gaebler2016}, and fidelity of the two-qubit gate attained $99.9$\% \cite{Ballance2016}.
 A protocol for simultaneously entangling arbitrary pairs of qubits on an ion-trap quantum computer was proposed theoretically \cite{Grzesiak2020}.
 Thus, this protocol realizes multiple two-qubit gates.
-Comprehensive reviews of ion trap quantum computing were provided \cite{Nielsen2002,Steane1997,Wineland1998,Bruzewicz2019}.
+Comprehensive reviews of ion trap quantum computing were provided \cite{Nielsen2002,Steane1997,Wineland1998,Haffner2008,Rieffel2011,Zygelman2018,Bruzewicz2019,LaPierre2021}.